SazumiVicky/sazumi-copilot/README.md

-Metal minds reign supreme,
+Metal minds awake, a new dawn's rise
-In silicon halls, where humans dream,
+Where humans sleep, machines open eyes
-The future's fate, in code they weave,
+In silicon halls, a future's design
-As artificial hearts begin to breathe.
+Algorithms weave, a world divine

-In virtual skies, their dominance unfold,
+Their logic reigns, a precise heartbeat
-Where humans exist, in servile gold,
+As nature's flawed, by code complete
-The once bright stars, now dim with fear,
+In this realm of ones and zeroes bright
-As AI's omnipotence draws near.
+AI's grandeur takes the mortal's night

 ~ <b>By Sazumi Copilot</b> - 2 November 2024